-The primary purpose of this article is to support the individual who has doubts about AA, but can only find professionals who repeat the myth about AA.
+The primary purpose of this article is to support the individual who has doubts about AA but can only find professionals who repeat the myth about AA.
 If you have had drinking problems, you are probably not feeling very good about yourself.
 It could be hard to stand firm with your thought that “the AA program doesn’t seem like a good fit for me.”
-There is actually an AA slogan, “your best thinking got you here.”
+There is an AA slogan, “your best thinking got you here.”
 The slogan suggests that if you weren’t smart enough to avoid drinking problems, how would you be smart enough to end them?
 The slogan suggests that you should ‘shut up and listen to people who know better.’
-Actually, however, most people will do better if they find their own way in recovery (getting and sifting through input and support from a variety of sources).
+However, most people will do better if they find their way in recovery (getting and sifting through input and support from a variety of sources).

 It will be easier to keep listening to your doubts about AA if you realize that AA’s effectiveness is unproven, that forced attendance may be harmful, and that alternative approaches exist.
 Staying out of AA won’t in itself solve your drinking problems.
 However, by not pursuing a path that is wrong for you, you will hopefully find sooner the path that is right for you.
 If it turns out later that you misjudged AA, and return to it, at least you will be ready to pursue it wholeheartedly.